ponglor92/Election_Analysis/README.md

 # Election_Analysis
 ## Overview of Project
--Tom, A Colordo Board of Election employee gave me tasks to complete the election audit for a local congressional election.
+- Tom, A Colordo Board of Election employee gave me tasks to complete the election audit for a local congressional election.
 1. Calculate total of votes cast.
 2. Get a complete list of candidates who received votes.
 3. Calculate the total numbers of votes each candidate received.